cybermagnolia/cybermagnolia.com/content/blog/partnership-with-junior-guru.md

   stretch = "stretchH"
 +++

-Today we proudly announce of first partnership with an inspiring tech community **junior.guru** created by Honza Javorek.
+Today we announce of first partnership with an inspiring tech community **junior.guru** created by Honza Javorek.

 [junior.guru](https://junior.guru/) is a community for Czech coding newbies and juniors in tech.
 You get a support group, advice, mentors, career counseling, and more.
 There's a public handbook with tons of useful information about how to start with coding and how to get your first job in tech, and there's also a job board specifically focused on entry level and junior positions.

 The community thrives thanks to the work of it's creator.
-Honza has been a volunteer in the local Python programming language user group since 2011 and earned our admiration as a PyLadies and PyWorking coach, and a co-organizer of [PyConCZ](https://cz.pycon.org/) conferences.
+Honza has been a volunteer in the local Python programming language user group since 2011 and earned our admiration as a PyLadies coach, and a co-organizer of [PyConCZ](https://cz.pycon.org/) conferences.

 To create junior.guru Honza left behind his work of a Consulting Member of Technical Staff and Open Source Maintainer at Apiary (by then acquired by Oracle).
 He decided to pursue his passion for helping coding newbies and juniors in tech.